New to all this! About to get an e-bike and insurance

 The daughter of someone I know was robbed of her bike at knifepoint, a couple of months ago. £5k bike of some sort.
 The thieves couldn't locate the Airtag hidden in this Muc-off Stealth Tubeless Tag Holder.

 Her dad tracked the bike for days, kept calling the cops out to houses, as the bike was moved through a series.
 Having failed to find the tracker, the thieves eventually dumped the bike in an alleyway.
 He lost track at one point because there were no Apple devices nearby, but luckily spotted the bike being ridden after asking people if they'd seen the bike, in the area where he'd lost track.
 His daughter was too traumatised to ride it, so he sold the bike.
 His experience got me actually considering buying a JesusPhone/crApple, but they have a diminishing market share.
-It'd be wonderful if there were as good or better Airtag-like products for the more ubiquitous Android gizmos, and not just Samsung.
+It'd be wonderful if there were as good or better Airtag-like products used as widely, for the more ubiquitous Android gizmos, and not just Samsung.

 I'm never without this: